crowding/thesis/README_data.md

 ## The `*_trials.csv` files contain individual trial data.

-%
-% I'm keeping it in two files,
-% "content_series_trials":
-% more values of direction content and fewer values of spacing were used in
+I'm keeping it in two files, `content_series_trials`: more values of direction content and fewer values of spacing were used in each session
-% each session

-% "spacing_series_trials"
-%  many values of spacing were used but only one value of content
+`spacing_series_trials` many values of spacing were used but only one value of content

-% Subjects seem to adapt to the strength of direction content, so you will
-% see a bigger effect of the magnitude of direction content with the first
-% dataset than the second.
+Subjects seem to adapt to the strength of direction content, so you will see a bigger effect of the magnitude of direction content with the first dataset than the second.

+The columns are:

-% "eccentricity" the eccentricity of the spots
+`eccentricity` the eccentricity of the spots

-% "abs_direction_content", The strength of the carrier motion, ranges from
-% -1 (counterclockwise) to 1 (clockwise).
+`abs_direction_content`, The strength of the carrier motion, ranges from -1 (counterclockwise) to 1 (clockwise).

-% "abs_displacement", the spatial step size between each motion pulse.
-This
-% variable was controlled by a staircase procedure.
+`abs_displacement`, the spatial step size between each motion pulse.
+This variable was controlled by a staircase procedure.

-% "abs_response_cw" TRUE if the subject responded clockwise.
+`abs_response_cw` TRUE if the subject responded clockwise.

-% "folded_direction_content",
-% "folded_displacement"
-% "folded_response_with_carrier"
+`folded_direction_content`, `folded_displacement`
-% same data folded over so that carrier direction content is always
-% positive.
-The response variable is TRUE if it agrees with the sign of the
+`folded_response_with_carrier` same data folded over so that carrier direction content is always positive.
+The response variable is TRUE if it agrees with the sign of the carrier.
-% carrier.

-% "target_spacing" The distance between targets along the circumference of
+`target_spacing` The distance between targets along the circumference of circle.
-% circle.

-% "target_number" The number of targets. target_spacing =
+`target_number` The number of targets. target_spacing =
-% 2*pi*eccentricity/target_number
+2*pi*eccentricity/target_number

-% "subject" Subject initials.
+`subject` Subject initials.

-% Another note, this only includes trials where the subject gave a response
-% within a certain window from stimulus onset.
-They had feedback on whether
-% their response latency were in the window.
-Some subjects' responses
-% varied with the response latency, which isn't included in this data.
+Another note, this only includes trials where the subject gave a response within a certain window from stimulus onset.
+They had feedback on whether their response latency were in the window.
+Some subjects' responses varied with the response latency, which isn't included in this data.

 ## The `*_calculations.csv` files contain psychometric function fits.